EnergyMashupLab/NIST-CTS-Agents/HowToDevelop/README.md

 ## Additional Information

-This project uses Spring Tools 4 and Maven for enterprise tools.
+NIST-CTS-Agents uses Spring Tools 4 and Maven for enterprise tools.
 The [Maven Users Centre](https://maven.apache.org/users/index.html) provides documentation and tutorials on how to use Maven in a development setting.

-This project uses git and Github for its version control needs.
+This project also uses git and Github for its version control needs.
 If you are unfamiliar with git, tutorials and a cheat sheet can be found at [https://www.atlassian.com/git/tutorials](https://www.atlassian.com/git/tutorials/atlassian-git-cheatsheet)

 ### Running your code
 To run your code in the IDE You should have a working MySQL database locally